 Table 2.13, "Example OUTZONE settings and their associated time zones" [67] provides allowed values for OUTZONE.
-The CMAQ and MAQSIP models expect OUTZONE to be 0, while other models such as UAM-IV, UAM-V, REMSAD, and CAM_X often use time zone 5.
+The CMAQ model expects OUTZONE to be 0, while other models such as UAM-IV, UAM-V and CAM_X often use time zone 5.
 All models expect that the emissions and the meteorology data provided to the model will have a consistent time zone.
 SMOKE expects that the meteorology data will be in GMT.